MarQuisKnox/12-startups/README.md

 # About

-I will be creating 12 startups in 12 months:  https://levels.io/12-startups-12-months
+My goal is to create & launch 12 startups in 12 months:  https://levels.io/12-startups-12-months

 # January 2017